adi-bishtt/physics_journey/README.md

 # Mathematics & Physics Journey 🔭

-Self directed study of mathematics and physics — purely out of curiosity.
+Self directed study of physics — purely out of curiosity.
 No exams, no deadlines, no pressure.
 Just genuine interest.

 ## Why